KanzaTahreem/Countdown-Timer/README.md

 # Countdown Timer

-> A simple countdown timer.
-The main focus is not on HTML/CSS but on learning JavaScript.
+> A simple countdown timer for New Year.

 ## Built With